 11 people favorited this theater

 Functions: Movies (First Run)

 Previous Names: Loews 19th Street East 6, AMC Loews 19th Street East 6

-Occupying the first floor and cellar of the 1884 Gorham Building at the NW corner of Broadway and 19th Street, Loews 19th Street East 6 opened for business on November 17, 1989.
-Inaugural attractions in the 1551-seat facility were “Harlem Nights” (on two screens!), “True Love”, “Valmont”, “High Stakes”, and “All Dogs Go To Heaven”.
-Loews' ads promoting the opening boasted, “Dolby Stereo in every auditorium!”.
+Occupying the first floor and cellar of the 1884 Gorham Building at the NW corner of Broadway and E. 19th Street, Loews 19th Street East 6 opened for business on November 17, 1989.
+Inaugural attractions in the 1,551-seat facility were “Harlem Nights” (on two screens!), “True Love”, “Valmont”, “High Stakes”, and “All Dogs Go To Heaven”.
+Loews' advertisements promoting the opening boasted, “Dolby Stereo in every auditorium!”.
 One auditorium was 70mm-capable.

 Beginning on December 18, 1992, the facility featured the first theatrical engagement of a live-action interactive movie, “I’m Your Man”.
 Shot on 16mm film and transferred to laser disk, the twenty minute movie allowed patrons (users?) to select plot direction via armrest-mounted, three-button joysticks.
 For the $3 admission fee, customers were allowed to watch (play?) as many times as they wished.
-As of this writing, in November 2005, the concept has yet to catch on.
+This gimmick never caught on.

 In 2006 it was taken over by AMC.
 In 2018 the total capacity seat count was reduced to 560.